 Yair Ariel • April-4-2017

 ST. PETERSBURG, FL. – The Tampa Bay Rays’ home field, Tropicana Field, now has a new place for kids to play with the addition of a virtual playground.
-BEAM, a motion-sensitive projection gaming system, joins Tropicana Field’s list of family-friendly amenities along with the Rays Touch Tank and Ted Williams Museum.
+BEAM, a motion-sensitive projection games system, joins Tropicana Field’s list of family-friendly amenities along with the Rays Touch Tank and Ted Williams Museum.

 Tampa Bay Rays’ Tropicana Field Expands Its Amenities With BEAM, a Virtual Playground